greghendershott/pdb/README.md

 Check-syntax does not have a "syncheck:add-export" method.
 Imagine that it did, and that such calls arose from analysis of `#%provide` forms in fully-expanded syntax.
 In that case, we add exports to an `exports` table.
-(Meanwhile, we do our own analysis to complement check-syntax; maybe someday this will be merged.)
+(Today we do our own analysis to complement check-syntax; maybe someday this will be merged.)

 Also imagine that `syncheck:add-arrow` supplied, not just the `from-xxx` values from `identifier-binding`, but also the `nominal-from-xxx` values.
 In that case, we add arrows to a `name_arrows` table.
-(Meanwhile, we use the full syntax object value supplied to `syncheck:add-arrow, to obtain this.)
+(Today, we use the full syntax object value supplied to `syncheck:add-arrow` to obtain this; probably that's fine forever, no merge request needed.)

-Similar to the definition graph joining `def_arrows` on `defs`, for a name graph we can join `name_arrows` on `exports`.
-And a `name_xrefs` view expresses such a join.
+Similar to how the definition graph can join `def_arrows` on `defs`, for a name graph we can join `name_arrows` on `exports`.
+The `name_xrefs` view expresses such a join.

 The name graph is interesting because it expresses the locations that a multi-file rename command would need to change.

+## Contrast

 In general, the **definition** graph expresses "bigger jumps" among files.
 A definition can be (re)provided an arbitary number of times before it is used.
 The `from-xxx` values of `identifier-binding` "elide" this and supply an arrow from the using file directly to the defining file.
-Which is wonderful hen you want to e.g. "jump to definition".
+Which is wonderful when you want to e.g. "jump to definition" in another file.

-But the **name** graph differs.
-To support renaming, it is important to consider every occurrence of the name (e.g. `(provide foo)` must be changed when `foo` is renamed `bar`).
-So we care about "smaller jumps"; we definitely do not want to skip over them.
-Furthermore, Racket allows something to be renamed on export or on import, an arbitary number of times.
-A command to "rename this thing" must be "scoped" to the segments of the chain that share the same original name.
+However the **name** graph, to support e.g. rename commands, must consider every occurrence of the name (e.g. `(provide foo)` must be changed when `foo` is renamed `bar`).
+So we care about "smaller jumps"; we definitely do not want to skip over exports.
+Furthermore, Racket allows something to be renamed, on export and import, an arbitary number of times.
+A command to "rename this thing" must be limted to the subset of the chain that shares the same name.

 # Disposition